Copyright © December, 2010

 Obviously, the Bible rejects the Roman Catholic position that the Roman Catholic “church” is the only true church or even a church as described in the New Testament.
 The Roman Catholic “church” was responsible for the persecution of untold millions of believers when that “church” had earthly authority.
 Catholicism justified the persecution by a false theology.
 Study of God’s Word, without brainwashing, a practice which the vast majority of Roman Catholic churches have traditionally condemned, reveals the fallacies of Roman Catholic theology.
 The author believes that, is spite of the apostate theology or the Catholic church, many Catholics today are probably saved, but ignorant.
 Otherwise, they would leave the harlot religious organization and join a Bible believing New Testament church.
 The Bible also rejects Protestant church theology which has also been responsible for the persecution and murder of those deemed to be heretics.
 Note.
 See http://joanandtherese.net/page/16/?title for a Catholic perspective of church and state.

 In the New Testament, the church is spoken of in two senses.
 In one sense, the Bible speaks of the institution of the Church, just as it speaks of the institution of marriage.
 As to the institution of the church, Jesus Christ promised, in speaking to Peter, “Thou art Peter and upon this rock I will build my church” (Mt.
 16.18).
 “Christ also loved the church, and gave himself for it” (Ep.
 5.25; of course, Ephesians was written to the church at Ephesus, the teachings to be applied by all local churches, Scofield’s misguided headnote notwithstanding.
 The Bible does not agree with Scofield’s doctrine of what he terms the “true” church.
 True believers who know and follow the Lord will be part of the marriage of the Lamb (See Re.
 19.7-10), at which point there will be only one church or assembly of the saints.
 “But ye are come unto mount Sion, and unto the city of the living God, the heavenly Jerusalem, and to an innumerable company of angels, To the general assembly and church of the firstborn, which are written in heaven, and to God the Judge of all, and to the spirits of just men made perfect, And to Jesus the mediator of the new covenant, and to the blood of sprinkling, that speaketh better things than that of Abel” (He.
 12:22-24).
-However, until the marriage of the lamb, the church, as spoken of in the Bible, is an earthly institution made up of local autonomous spiritual bodies.
+However, until the marriage of the lamb, the church, as spoken of in the Bible, is an heavenly institution made up of local spiritual bodies or organisms.

 In a second sense, the church is a local body of believers.
 In this sense, a church has a visible aspect—it is a church as church members see it.
-Only local autonomous assemblies of actual believers give place for the application of spiritual gifts as a body, worship of the Lord, and edification of the church.
+Only local autonomous assemblies of actual believers give place for the application of spiritual gifts as a body, worship of the Lord, perfection of the saints, work of the ministry, and edification of the church.
 All biblical references to a church here on the earth refer to an autonomous local body of Jewish and/or Gentile believers and not to a universal or catholic church.
 Nowhere in the New Testament is a church here on the earth ever referred to as anything other than a local spiritual body and nowhere does Scripture teach that a church is to have any type authority above it other than the Lord Jesus Christ.
 Some examples of references to churches as they existed in the New Testament follow:

 - “Then had the churches rest throughout all Judaea and Galilee and Samaria, and were edified; and walking in the fear of the Lord, and in the comfort of the Holy Ghost, were multiplied” (Ac.
 9.31).